solace-fi/solace-docs/docs/dev-docs/sdk-nightly/Getting Policy Data.md

 ### **getTotalActivePolicies**

-Gets total active policies for a specified chain
+Gets total active policies for a specified chain.
+Takes in a mandatory parameter for the chain id, and providing a custom rpc url is optional.

 ```js
 // Create policy object